Bir al-Maksur

-History and archaeology
+History

+Before Common Era

 Flint from the Mousterian culture, made with the Levallois technique, in addition to remains from Pre-Pottery Neolithic A and B have been found during excavations.

 Sherds from Iron age I, and possibly Iron age II have also been found.

+Common Era

 A burial cave, with ceramics and artefacts dating to the late Roman period, that is, 3rd–4th centuries CE, has been unearthed.

 In 1881, the PEF's Survey of Western Palestine noted at Kh. el Maksur: "Heaps of stones."

+Voting Patterns

+In the 2022 election, 93 percent of voters in Bir al-Maksur voted for the Arab parties, while 6 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 95 percent voted for Ra'am, while 2 percent voted for Balad and 2 percent voted for the Hadash–Ta'al list.